Codebenderr/CPComp/README.md

-# CPComp
+# CPUtils
-A quick compilation script that wraps code around templates
+A few scripts to use for competitive programming